orryv/x-string/docs/x-string/methods/new.md

 ## Description

 Creates a new immutable `XString` instance from the supplied data.
-The method accepts individual strings, newline adapters, regular-expression adapters, or arrays containing any mixture of those values.
+The method accepts individual strings, newline adapters, HTML tag adapters, regular-expression adapters, other `Stringable` implementations, or arrays containing any mixture of those values.
 Array inputs are concatenated in order without introducing extra separators.
 When no argument is provided the method yields an empty `XString`.

 **Algorithm overview:**

 - Normalises `$data` into an ordered list of string fragments:
   - Single values are wrapped in an array.
-  - `Newline`/`Regex` adapters are converted to their string representation.
+  - `Newline`/`HtmlTag`/`Regex` adapters are converted to their string representation.
 - Validates that every fragment is scalar string data.
 - Concatenates the fragments without modifying the original input array.
 - Creates a new `XString` with the concatenated string, preserving the default grapheme mode and UTF-8 encoding.